 New Ash Green Pirates

-If your club is interested, please contact tournament organiser Kate Innes - firstname.lastname@example.org
+If your club is interested in future tournaments, please contact tournament organiser Kate Innes - firstname.lastname@example.org